Amazingly, 60% of companies don’t have a long term strategy for their internal communications.

 Effective internal communication can take many forms depending on the business.
-What it will always entail is communicating with employees sufficiently at all levels.
+There is no ‘one size fits all’ approach.
+What it will always entail, however, is communicating with employees sufficiently at all levels.

 “With internal communication it is key to set an example from leadership first and foremost.
 This will establish the tone, culture you want to create and set a precedent for the rest of the business.”

-Rachel Davison, Head of New Business & Marketing for Oak Engage
+Rachel Davison, Head of Marketing for Oak Engage

 “You also have to learn how people within the business want to communicate and share to create a two-way dialogue.
 This will help you understand what an effective internal comms strategy will look like.”